Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

 }
 ```
 &nbsp;
-To Deploy the Exploit, we can use this command below on the root of your project folder
+To Deploy the Exploit, we can use this command below on the root of your project folder &nbsp;
+&nbsp;

 ```bash
 forge create src/gearing-up/Exploit.sol:Exploit -r $RPC_URL --private-key $PK --constructor-args $SETUP_ADDR
 ```
 &nbsp;
 you can adjust the command to you needs, by doing this, we are deploying our contract to the network.
 You will see *Deployer*, *Deployed to*, and *Transaction Hash*, your contract is now deployed with an address of *Deployed To*.
-To finish up and solve the Lab, let's call our *solveGearingUp()*
+To finish up and solve the Lab, let's call our *solveGearingUp()* &nbsp;
+&nbsp;

 ```bash
 cast send -r $RPC_URL --private-key $PK $EXPLOIT_ADDR "solveGearingUp()" --value 5ether
 ```
+&nbsp;

-Here is another version of the Exploit contract, this one will require you to include the Ether on the Deployment instead when calling them like the last version of Contract
+Here is another version of the Exploit contract, this one will require you to include the Ether on the Deployment instead when calling them like the last version of Contract &nbsp;
+&nbsp;
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.26;